nikolaygekht/haru-net-by-claude/REMAINING.md

 - Password-protected documentation
 - Enterprise document management systems
 - Marketing materials with designer fonts
+- **Global business applications** with full Unicode support

-The remaining work is mostly for **specialized features** like additional font formats, CJK support, and advanced page features.
+The remaining work is mostly for **specialized features** like page labels and advanced page features.

 ---